dtekcth/data101/src/beginner/editor/navigation.md

 ![The command palette](/Assets/editor/palette.png)

-There are four main modes of operation.
+There are a few different modes of operation.
 The first and simplest one is to search for files in your project.
 Try creating a new file in your project, open the command palette and then type the beginning of the name and press !kbd[Enter].
 This is a fast method of moving between files in your project.

 The palette also has another function which is to run various tasks, such as opening preferences, building your project or opening a new terminal.
 This mode